 Evaluation of activities allows the state to determine the effectiveness of the project in addressing the identified needs.
 As a result, the state may pursue an evaluation of the project awarded through this SFP.
-In the event that an evaluation is implemented, the applicant will be required to participate in that evaluation by providing requested data and information.
-All award recipients are expected to document lessons learned, and effective and promising practices ascertained through this project.
+In the event that an evaluation is implemented, the Subrecipient will be required to participate in that evaluation by providing the requested data and information.
+Therefore, throughout the POP Subrecipients must document lessons learned and effective practices ascertained through this project.